A lobster cruise: The luckiest catch in Maine

 Portland, Maine (CNN) — Captain Tom Martin turns the handle that draws up the lobster trap sitting on the ocean floor 45 feet below the surface to see what he can see.

-It's a guessing game every time: Will it be big enough -- but not too big -- to keep but not too big to keep?
+It's a guessing game every time: Will it be big enough -- but not too big -- to keep?
 Will it be a pregnant female, which he can't keep?

 "It's easy to get hooked on it," Martin says.
 "I've been doing this for 33 years, and I still enjoy going out to pick up the traps and seeing what's inside.
 It's like playing a slot machine -- you never know what's going come up in the trap."